Challenge

 ELIGIBILITY

-Challenge is a summer bridge program accessible to students through an exclusive invite from the Colorado School of Mines Admissions team and the Multicultural Engineering Program department.
+Challenge is a summer bridge program open to students through the Colorado School of Mines Admissions team and MEP.
 Our teams review the following criteria when determining which incoming students to invite:

-• Incoming freshman to Colorado School of Mines
+• Applied to Colorado School of Mines as an incoming freshman

 If you wish to be a part of the Challenge program but did not receive an invite, you may contact MEP@Mines.edu and a member from our review team will reach out with more information.